valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 in order to use these functions should be trivial.

-In case you have an external library that uses libc `malloc()`, and you want to avoid replacing manually all the calls with the Redis Modules API calls, an approach could be to use simple macros in order to replace the libc calls with the Redis API calls.
+In case you have an external library that uses libc `malloc()`, and you want to avoid replacing manually all the calls with the Valkey Modules API calls, an approach could be to use simple macros in order to replace the libc calls with the Valkey API calls.
 Something like this could work:

     #define malloc RedisModule_Alloc
     #define realloc RedisModule_Realloc
     #define free RedisModule_Free
     #define strdup RedisModule_Strdup

-However take in mind that mixing libc calls with Redis API calls will result into troubles and crashes, so if you replace calls using macros, you need to make sure that all the calls are correctly replaced, and that the code with the substituted calls will never, for example, attempt to call
+However take in mind that mixing libc calls with Valkey API calls will result into troubles and crashes, so if you replace calls using macros, you need to make sure that all the calls are correctly replaced, and that the code with the substituted calls will never, for example, attempt to call